Create an Account

 We recommend making your first character between 20 and 30 years of age, as extremes on the age range can lead to bad stats, or make it more difficult for your character to get employed.

 You will now be asked to provide an origin for your character.
 The origin of your character is where they were born or where they grew up.
 This is not necessarily where you actually start playing the character; that detail will be chosen after you enter the game for the first time.
 The location your character is from will determine your accent.
 In some cases, this will determine your citizenship.
 Be aware that there may be in-character consequences for being from one location and starting in another, as relations between different locations in game change from time to time.
 (For example, Tuluki characters may not be very welcome in Allanak and vice versa.)
-Noting that Tuluk is currently closed for play, should you choose a character from Tuluk, you must also select where to put your citizenship tattoo in order to proceed to the next step.
+If you select Tuluk, you will be asked where you want your citizenship tattoo to be placed on your character.
 You may also pick a nomadic location as your origin, which will allow you to start with a tribal accent and the language Bendune, but no citizenship or accent that is from anywhere else.

 Once again you're asked to write four or more lines, this time describing your character's background.
 This can include their history as well as describe their personality.
 Other characters do not see your character's background; it is a tool for your use in roleplaying, and for staff to better understand your character's motivations.